nrwl/nx/docs/shared/concepts/integrated-vs-package-based.md

 # Integrated Repos vs. Package-Based Repos vs. Standalone Apps

 There are many different ways to structure a repository and Nx is designed to support them all.
-To better discuss how Nx can improves a repository, it is helpful to define terms for different types of repositories.
+To better discuss how Nx can improve a repository, it is helpful to define some terms.

 - Standalone Application - A repository with a single application
 - Package-Based Repository - A repository with multiple projects that depend on each other via `package.json` and often have nested `node_modules`